rnjhnd/cimb-savings-decorator/README.md

 ![image](https://github.com/user-attachments/assets/babf222c-7188-4572-9ac4-994941eba2ad)

-The content of your Cimb.java should ONLY contain the following codes with the exception of inserting your own package name :
+The content of your CIMB.java should ONLY contain the following codes with the exception of inserting your own package name :

 ```
 public class CIMB {